sagefy/sagefy/docs/pages/survey_of_learning_research.md

 Survey of Learning Research
 ===========================

-This guide is intended as a reference of learning science research as relevant to Descovrir.
+This guide is intended as a reference of learning science research as relevant to Sagefy.
 It does not serve as a guide to learning instructional design.
 It does not answer every possible question or aspect.

 Contributions are welcome!
-Please make a pull request to our [Github repository](http://github.com/heiskr/descovrir) or report on the [issues tab](https://github.com/heiskr/descovrir/issues).
+Please make a pull request to our [Github repository](http://github.com/heiskr/sagefy) or report on the [issues tab](https://github.com/heiskr/sagefy/issues).

 Outline
 -------